Keyword Research Strategies For Law Firms (2026 Update)

 - Their Google Business Profile posting frequency

 Document everything you find.
-This isn’t just competitive research – it’s your roadmap to success.
+This isn’t just competitive research.
+It’s your roadmap for the entire campaign.

 Analyzing Local Competition